EduRibeiro00/old-blog/src/blog/understand-smart-contracts.md

 > A smart contract is a computer program or a transaction protocol, which represents an agreement between two people or entities.
 They run entirely on the blockchain, and all transactions are processed there, without the need of a third party.
 The transactions only occur after the conditions in the agreement are met, and when that happens, they are performed automatically.

-It can been seen as a kind of **if-then statement**: if and only if a certain condition is met, then the transaction or payment is executed.
+It can be seen as a kind of **if-then statement**: if and only if a certain condition is met, then the transaction or payment is executed.
 When that "if" condition is validated, the "then" statement is automatically executed, and there is no chance for changing or tampering with these contracts.
 That "if" statement can be, for example, an expiration date.

 ![Smart Contract Image](./images/smart_contract_img.png)